Cook the perfect turkey with our tips on defrosting, preparing and cooking poultry safely, and how to store leftovers.

 - there's no pink meat when you cut into the thickest part of the bird

 - the juices run clear when you pierce the turkey or press the thigh

 If you're using a temperature probe or food thermometer, ensure the thickest part of the bird (between the breast and the thigh) reaches at least 70C (158F) for 2 minutes.

 Turkey cooking times

-The cooking times above are based on an unstuffed bird.
-It's safer to cook your stuffing in a separate roasting tin, rather than inside the bird so that it cooks more easily and the guidelines are more accurate.
+Cooking times are based on an unstuffed bird.
+It's safer to cook your stuffing in a separate roasting tin rather than inside the bird, so that it cooks more easily and the guidelines are more accurate.